Combined Pill: The FPA Guide

 • If you’re due to start a pill-free break within the next 7 days, don’t take the break

 If you’re in the first week after a pill-free break and you had unprotected sex during the break or during week 1, you may need emergency contraception and a follow-up pregnancy test.
-Seek advice.
+Get advice from a healthcare professional.

 If you’re in any other week, emergency contraception isn’t usually needed unless you’ve also missed another pill in the past 7 days.